Location & Time

 - Describe the inter-relationship between new advances in basic scientific research and clinical features in daily practice.

-- Apply evidence-based approach to construct treatment strategies.
+- Apply an evidence-based approach to construct treatment strategies.

 The educational objectives and rotating topics of this series are chosen based on the Gastroenterology Core Curriculum, as published by the American Gastroenterological Association, the American Association for the Study of Liver Diseases, and the American Society for Gastrointestinal Endoscopy.

 This curriculum covers fourteen key topic areas encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems, as well as over-arching topics.
-Examples of such topics include malignancy, nutrition, surgical aspects, radiological considerations, pediatric patients, and motility disorders.
+Such topics include malignancy, nutrition, surgical aspects, radiological considerations, pediatric patients, and motility disorders.